dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1409: Mandating attendance can increase student stress.
+### T1409: Compulsory attendance causes stress and anxiety for students.

 |Support|
 |---|